-Housing choices for residents of all incomes should be provided throughout the City, and limited multifamily is "The guiding principal of the plan for Kingston is to concentrate density and retail commercial uses in three core areas: Uptown centered at the Stockade District, Midtown centered at the Ulster Performing Arts Center, and Rondout centered at the foot of Broadway."
+"The guiding principal of the plan for Kingston is to concentrate density and retail commercial uses in three core areas: Uptown centered at the Stockade District, Midtown centered at the Ulster Performing Arts Center, and Rondout centered at the foot of Broadway."

-appropriate in all areas, especially in obsolete former commercial and industrial buildings.
+The areas surrounding these cores should contain stable neighborhoods of quality housing, mostly in one- and two-family residences.
+The densities of existing neighborhoods should be maintained and the proliferation of illegal conversions should be reversed.
+Residential neighborhoods are not and need not be monolithic, however.
+Housing choices for residents of all incomes should be provided throughout the City, and limited multifamily is appropriate in all areas, especially in obsolete former commercial and industrial buildings.
 Also, while retail commercial should be focused in the cores as opposed to along continuous auto-centric corridors, opportunities for occasional corner stores should not be precluded.
 These existing neighborhoods, as well as the core areas should take advantage of "missing teeth" (vacant lots or lots with vacant structures) as an opportunity for community gardens and urban agriculture.

 Joining neighborhoods to core areas should be a network of complete streets.
 The City should adopt a clear policy of improving the function of existing streets to accommodate pedestrians of all ages, cyclists, and the disabled at an equal or greater priority than vehicular traffic.
 Such streets should be the norm and provide access throughout the City's neighborhoods.
 The implementation of these complete streets should be prioritized in first linking the three existing core areas, but radiating out into existing neighborhoods as quickly as possible.
 Complementing this network of complete streets should be a network of off-street walking and cycling paths, taking advantage of defunct rail lines wherever possible.
 The Kingston Land Trust's Greenline Conceptual Plan provides an excellent starting point for implementing a transportation network that serves all Kingston residents.